addradio/specs/out/specification/chapter_4.md

 ### Mount specific endpoints

-Mount speciffic endpoints operate on specific mounts.
+Mount specific endpoints operate on specific mounts.
 Therefore they *require* a `mount` parameter.

 `listclients`
 This endpoint lists the listeners connected to a specific source.